SAP vs. JD Edwards ERP

 Pricing

-Pricing on ERP products depends on a variety of factors like functionality, support expectations, company scale, and user count.
-As mentioned before, pricing primarily depends on if you want on-premise or cloud deployment.
+Pricing on ERP products depends on various factors, such as functionality, support expectations, company scale, and user count.
+As mentioned before, pricing primarily depends on whether you want on-premise or cloud deployment.
 The costs for implementing SAP or JD Edwards solutions can vary significantly even amongst similar companies.

 SAP Business One and Business-All-in-One costs are primarily based on the number of users or logins.
-Also, SAP products are SaaS subscriptions, paid monthly or on an annual basis.
+Also, SAP products are SaaS subscriptions, paid monthly or annually.
 Whatever deployment or payment model you select, mid-market to enterprise corporations can expect to spend somewhere in the tens of thousands over the first 3 years of use.
+The caveat to this is SAP Business One is priced specifically for small businesses, starting at $410/user/year.
+This allows SAP to provide solutions to companies of all sizes, with S/4HANA being suited for enterprise companies.

 JD Edwards EnterpriseOne has a much different pricing structure, as the total cost depends on all the components necessary for your platform.
 As such, the price tends to be hundreds of thousands of dollars for all combined elements, regardless of whether you seek a perpetual license or SaaS plan.
-And there are minimum user requirements to take into account.
+The bare minimum starting price is around $5,605/user/month.

 Software Scalability